fusion-energy/openmc-plasma-source/README.md

 Create a source with a spatial and temperature distribution of a tokamak plasma.
 The OpenMC sources are ring sources which reduces the computational cost and the settings.xml file size.
+Each source has its own strength (or probability that a neutron spawns in this location).

 The equations implemented here are taken from [this paper](https://doi.org/10.1016/j.fusengdes.2012.02.025).